Home | About | Contact |Buy the book | Blog

 Grapefruit and grapefruit juice can complicate many different medications so should be avoided when taking any drugs.

-Liquorice inhibits the effectiveness of some drugs, including blood thinners, contraceptive (birth control) pills, high blood pressure tablets and pain relievers.
+Liquorice root herb inhibits the effectiveness of some drugs, including blood thinners, contraceptive (birth control) pills, high blood pressure tablets and pain relievers.

 Certain fungi are normally present on the skin and body but when there is a shift in the normal balance of the microorganisms, these fungi grow incessantly and result in infections.
 Certain drugs like antibiotics, corticosteroids, azathioprine and the ones administered during chemotherapy suppress the immune system thereby increasing the risk of fungal infections.
 See Fungi and yeasts